Policy and Disclaimer | Travel Photography Guru Website and Blog

 7 years after beginning work I moved to Melbourne to begin 9 years of tertiary study in photography.
 For the first 5 years I supported myself by working up to 3 jobs at a time, though most of my time was spent back in camera retail.

 So, although it was long ago, I have vivid memories from my 10 years in retail.
-Its probably because of this, and the fact that I remain a small town boy at heart, that up until quite recent times I actively supported the concept of shopping in local camera stores.
+Its probably because of this, and the fact that I remain a small town boy at heart, that I still support the concept of shopping in local camera stores.

-But our world has changed dramatically and the advent of online shopping has brought consumers the ability to research and purchase a range of goods, rarely if ever available in a local store, with the convenience of being able to do so from the comfort of their own home, 24/7.
+But our world has changed dramatically and the advent of online shopping has brought consumers the ability to research and purchase a range of goods, not all of them available in a local store, with the convenience of being able to do so from the comfort of their own home, 24/7.

 From my own experience its become increasing difficult to shop locally.
 I began purchasing from large stores in the USA back in the late 80's.
 Usually I was purchasing specialized photographic goods that just weren't available locally.
 What's more I used to shop, before I had a computer, with the aid of a fax machine.
 The internet has made it so much easier that I buy almost all my photographic goods online.
 Here's why:

-- prices at local retailers are too high
+- prices at local retailers are often more expensive

 - stock, outside of the most popular items, is often limited or non-existent